Sanjay Banerjee, PhD, MBA, BTech.

 About

-I am an associate professor of accounting, and I teach managerial and financial accounting at the Alberta School of Business.
-I study corporate disclosure, and related accounting standards and regulations using information economics, cognitive science and accounting theory.
+I am a professor of accounting at the Alberta School of Business, and teach managerial accounting.
+I study financial disclosure, accounting regulations, and sustainability using information economics, cognitive science and accounting theory.
 I use complementary research methodologies including analytical modeling, laboratory experiments, and archival methods.
 My research has been published in the Journal of Accounting Research, Management Science, Journal of Economic Behavior & Organization, Organization Science, and funded by Social Sciences and Humanities Council (SSHRC), Government of Canada.
-I am a member of the Canadian Sustainable Finance Network (CSFN).
+I am a member of the Canadian Sustainable Finance Network (CSFN) and European Corporate Governance Institute (ECGI).

 Research